TheYoBots/YoBot_Bronze/README.md

 ---
 **Current State of Engine**

 Currently only captures the piece with the highest value, detects a mate in one and tries to select a decent move.
+It always promotes a pawn to a Queen and Tries to avoid mates in one in simple positions.
 Otherwise it simply generates random moves using [python-chess 1.5.0](https://pypi.org/project/chess/).

 ---